Do You Have Unfiled Tax Returns?

 How the IRS Deals with Unfiled Tax Returns

-If you have unfiled tax returns but the IRS is aware that you don’t owe taxes, you may fly under their radar.
-The IRS will not reach out to you if you are owed a refund on previous years’ tax returns.
+If you have unfiled tax returns, but the IRS is aware that you don’t owe taxes, you may fly under their radar.
+The IRS won’t reach out to you if you’re owed a refund on previous years’ tax returns.

 However, even if you assume you don’t owe income tax, the IRS may not agree.
 If you fail to file a tax return, the IRS can file one for you—it’s called a substitute filing.
 The IRS uses W2s and 1099s from your employer(s) and other payers to complete the filing.